The History of the New Testament Scriptures.

 Sanctification of the Believer

-The Gnostics revised the scriptures because they did not believe in sanctification of the believer.
+The Gnostics revised the Scriptures because they did not believe in sanctification of the believer.

 Scripture KJV NKJV RSV NASB NIV NAB